 - The National Health and Medical Research Council (NHMRC) publishes the Australian Drinking Water Guidelines.
-Download the ADWG pdf document for detailed information (See chapter 10 Table 10.6 for health and aesthetic values)
+Download the ADWG pdf document at the bottom of the NHMRC page for detailed information (See chapter 10 Table 10.6 for health and aesthetic values)

 - The Tasmanian Public Health Service – Drinking Water Quality page has many useful links and information pertinent to Tasmania including Treated water supplies, Rural water supplies, Commercial Water Carriers, Private Water Suppliers, Water Quality guidelines and reports, and Rainwater tanks.

 AST can assist packaged water producers comply with chemical testing requirements.

 The Australia and New Zealand Food Standards Code (ANZFSC) and the Tasmanian Food Act apply to packaged water in Tasmania.

 Packaged water is currently included in the ANZFSC standard 2.6.2 (Non-alcoholic beverages and brewed soft drinks).